PREVIOUS PAGE

 Diamant issue states that Thor Johnson conducts the Austrian Symphony

-Of course, Laszlo Halasz had to see to it that the limited budget and the recording time were well spent and thus did not give young Günther Wand the time to shape the performance and bring it to a higher level.
-If it were not for the limited time, we now would have another historic performance of Günther Wand, but this time with the RIAS Symphony Orchestra on the Remington label.
+Of course, Laszlo Halasz had to see to it that the limited budget and the recording time were well spent and thus did not give Günther Wand (at age 42) the time to shape the performance and bring it to a higher level.
+If it were not for the limited time, we would have had another historic performance of Günther Wand, but this time with the RIAS Symphony Orchestra on the Remington label.
 Most

 conductors however were glad to have a job though.
 They accepted the